matejsmycka/blog/blog_deadcells_hack.md

     println!("Cell counter UI will be updated after sub/add cell ingame event.")
 }

 NOTE:  Due to endianness, reverse your offsets found by CheatEngine.

 After compiling, running rust binary, Powershell window will popup.

-Improvements:
+Possible improvements:

-Some nice GUI could be implemented or other in-game values could be changed, like freezing value of health, but these are rather simple implementations, considering that main logic was implemented.
+Some nice GUI could be implemented (for easier usage) or other in-game values could be changed, like freezing value of health, but these are rather simple implementations, considering that main logic was implemented.

 Wrap-up